Nonparametric IPSS: Fast, flexible feature selection with false discovery control: Introduction

+Our proposed method is nonparametric whenever the feature importance scores come from nonparametric models.
+We develop two specific instances of this: IPSS for gradient boosting (\texttt{IPSSGB}) and IPSS for random forests (\texttt{IPSSRF}).
+Like knockoffs, neither \texttt{IPSSGB} nor \texttt{IPSSRF} assume a specific functional relationship between the response and the features.
+Unlike knockoffs, neither method requires knowledge of the joint distribution of the features.

-We develop two specific instances of the general method: IPSS for gradient boosting (\texttt{IPSSGB}) and IPSS for random forests (\texttt{IPSSRF}).
-In simulations, we find that \texttt{IPSSGB} has better false positive control and identifies more true positives than nine other feature selection methods, and that both \texttt{IPSSGB} and \texttt{IPSSRF} outperform IPSS for linear models when the linearity assumptions of the latter are violated.
-More generally, \texttt{IPSSGB} and \texttt{IPSSRF} control E(FP) and FDR more accurately than other stability selection and knockoff-based methods with theoretical error control.
-In \cref{sec:ovarian}, we find that \texttt{IPSSGB} and \texttt{IPSSRF} effectively identify microRNAs and genes related to ovarian cancer, achieving better predictive performance than other feature selection methods while using fewer features.
-Both also run faster than leading methods.
+In simulations, we find that \texttt{IPSSGB} and \texttt{IPSSRF} provide a better balance of FDR control and power than 12 other methods, and that \texttt{IPSSGB} performs best overall.
+In particular, both methods significantly outperform parametric versions of IPSS when the parametric assumptions are violated.
+In \cref{sec:cancer}, we find that \texttt{IPSSGB} and \texttt{IPSSRF} successfully identify microRNAs and genes related to ovarian cancer and glioma, achieving better predictive performance than other feature selection methods while using fewer features.
+Both are also computationally efficient.

+Finally, another important aspect of feature selection is stability---the consistent selection of features across similar settings.
+Stability improves reproducibility, which is critical in many applications \citep{robust_rfe}.
+As their names suggest, stability selection and IPSS are designed to produce stable results by repeatedly applying a baseline feature selection algorithm to random subsamples of the data (\cref{sec:ipss}). \cite{nogueira} show that stability selection can produce significantly more stable results than its baseline algorithm.
+In this work, we focus on false discovery control and power; further study of the stability of IPSS, stability selection, and other stability-inspired methods like StabML-RFE \citep{robust_rfe} is left to future work.